k78ma/quartz/content/3A/MTE 309/Thermal Resistance.md

 $$

 In general:
-- Any plane wall normal to the x-axis is isothermal (assu
+- Any plane wall normal to the x-axis is isothermal (the temperature varies in the $x$-direction only)
-- Any plane parallel to the x-axis is
+- Any plane parallel to the x-axis is adiabatic (heat transfer occurs in $x$-axis only)